Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Spontaneous translation invariance breaking

-Why does the ground state wave function of a real sample break translation symmetry?
+$\bullet$ {\it Symmetry breaking and local order parameter.} Why does the ground state wave function of a real sample break translation symmetry?
 In the following we will assume that the symmetry breaking phase also has a local order parameter, such as the varying charge density.
 Then the macroscopic wave function will collapse upon any measurement of the local order parameter into one of the symmetry broken states.
-The system is trapped in the symmetry broken state due to ergodicity breaking~\cite{golden}.
+The system is trapped in the symmetry broken state~\footnote{More precisely, ergodicity is broken as the tunneling amplitude from a symmetry broken state to another one due to adiabatic flux insertion vanishes exponentially fast for a lattice Hamiltonian.
+In the continuum collective excitations may actually drive the system into a different state.}.
 A flux insertion to measure the Hall conductivity within the linear response regime is too small a perturbation to let the system tunnel into another ground state, in particular if the broken symmetry is discrete.
 Note that this argument relies on the existence of a local order parameter, a point to which we will come back to in the next subsection.

-We have seen that the CDW phase comes with a quasidegenerate ground state spectrum and a translation symmetry breaking state best describes the real system.
+We have seen that the CDW phase comes with a quasi-degenerate ground state spectrum and a translation symmetry breaking state best describes the real system.
 How is this connected to topology?
 On non-LSM clusters Eq.~(\ref{Eq:universal_relations_many_body}) does not strictly hold anymore.
 This manifests itself in the fact that in that case it is possible to have gapped eigenstates of $\hat{H}(\vec{\theta})$ for all twist angles $\vec{\theta}$ with a trivial many-body Chern number, which justified the use of symmetry-indicators to detect the topological phase transition in Sec.~\ref{sec:second_section}.
-Is a ground state quasi-degeneracy then required to set up a topologically trivial phase and does it have to be related to spontaneous symmetry breaking?